 There are extra restrictions on the legal positions of manually positioned robots.
-The kicking-off robot shall be one robot length away from the center circle, while one robot of the other team

-4The goal line is part of the goal area.
+The kicking-off robot shall be one robot length away from the center circle, while one robot of the other team shall be just in front of one corner of the penalty area.
+The other robots shall be on the left and on the right of their own penalty area.
+As autonomously placed robots are allowed to be much closer to the ball, successful autonomous placement results in a significant advantage over manual placement.